Gunmen attack, kill 3 soldiers in Delta

 By Festus Ahon & Ochuko Akuopha

-There is tension in Kwale and Asemokwu, Ndokwa West and East Local Government Areas, Delta State respectively, as about three soldiers have been reportedly killed by unidentified gunmen.
+THERE is tension in Kwale and Asemokwu, Ndokwa West and East Local Government Areas, Delta State respectively, as about three soldiers have been repordedly killed by unidentified gunmen.

 Police Public Relations Officer of the Delta State command, DSP Bright Edafe, could however not confirm the incident.

-There were conflicting reports on the circumstances surrounding the killing of the military personnel at the time of filing this report.
+There were conflicting reports on the circumstances surroung the killing of the military personnel at the time of filing this report.

 “The crisis has been lingering for over seven years and there are factions.
 Unfortunately, one of the factions was attacked and they beheaded one person and injured about four or five persons.